The Identify API is only available to Business plan customers.

 Testing User Attributes

-- Once the code is live on your page and been triggered at least once, you can visit your User Attributes settings page to see if the User Attribute is being captured by Hotjaris active on your page.
+- Once the code is live on your page and has been triggered at least once, you can visit your User Attributes settings page to see if the User Attribute captured by Hotjar is active on your page.

-- For null value visitors, you can use any email address you own to consent to connect Feedback responses through a Poll or Incoming Feedback.
+- For null value users, you can use any email address you own to consent to connect survey responses with Hotjar tools.
 This will allow you to see which User Attributes are being passed to unidentified users, which is especially useful in checking you are not accidentally sending PII to Hotjar.
-It is important to note that users who have not consented to connect Feedback cannot be looked up in this way, so for testing purposes, you should set up a feedback widget to grant consent with your own email address.